modular-component/website/docs/usage/writing-components.md

 #### Registering the runtime implementation

 You can register stages by calling the `ModularComponent.register()` function.
-Calling `register()` multiple times do not replace the registered stages, instead it merges them.
+Calling `register()` multiple times does not replace the registered stages, instead it merges them.

 You can use it to register stage functions exported by extensions, or to register